elcicd/el-CICD-docs/README.md

 Developers need to follow certain conventions for their microservice projects to integrate into el-CICD.
 In particular:

-* **A standard of one image produced per Git repository**.
+* **A standard of one image produced per Git repository**
   It will be assumed that only one microservice will be defined per Git repository per project.
 This is not the same as one image deployed per Git repository; i.e. deployment configurations for supporting images, such as databases, or multiple configurations of the same image built, are perfectly reasonable deployment strategies.
-* If there is code to built (there doesn't necessarily have to be), a Dockerfile must exist in the root directory of the microservice or component to be built.
+* **A Dockerfile must exist in the root directory of the microservice or component to be built**
   Every OKD BuildConfig will use the binary docker strategy to create and push an image to the Dev environment image repository.  el-CICD does not currently manage builds strictly for building artifacts consumed for builds by other microservices.
-* All OKD configuration files will be stored in a **_.openshift_** directory under the root directory of the microservice.
+* **All OKD deployment resources will be placed in a _.openshift_ directory under the root directory of the microservice.**

-OKD Template reuse and patching via kustomize is relied on heavily for ease of use, but not necessary.
+OKD Template reuse and patching via `kustomize` is relied on heavily for ease of use, but not necessary.

 ## The ._openshift_ Directory